-The University of Otago is proposing installing CCTV cameras at 60 locations in public streets around campus in its ongoing efforts to keep students and our wider community safe.
+The University of Otago is looking at installing CCTV cameras at 60 locations in public streets around campus as part of its focus on keeping students and the rest of our community safe.

 Safety and crime trends